Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Swinging on swings over cliff at Ceningan Cliffs Restaurant on Nusa Ceningan, Bali, Indonesia

-The smallest of the Nusa Islands, Ceningan has only recently experienced an uptick in tourism.
-Many travelers opt to skip it when they plan a trip to Bali, but we think it is an absolute gem!
+The smallest of the Nusa Islands, Ceningan has recently experienced an uptick in tourism.
+And there’s a really good reason for that; the stunning coastline is an absolute gem!

 Sanur